APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

-﻿# About ProjData/
+﻿# ProjData/
-This file is a placeholder that ensures that the **ProjData/** folders:
+> This file is a placeholder that ensures that the **ProjData/** folders:
-* Are included in a source code repositories
+> * Are included in a source code repositories
-* Are available to a project at runtime
+> * Are available to a project at runtime

 ## Purpose of ProjData/
-The **ProjData/** folders should contain required project data.
+Any required project data is stored in **ProjData/**.

 Project data is static data that a project needs to function, and is not created or modified by the project.
-Data that is created or modified by a project should be stored in the **AppData** folders.

 Examples of project data:
 * Images for project controls